application-research/delta/README.md

 {"name":"stg-deal-maker","description":"Experimental Deal Maker","type":"delta-main"}
 ```

-# More information
+# Getting Started with `Delta`
 - To get started on running delta, go to the [getting started to run delta](docs/getting-started-run-delta.md)
-- To get started on using a live delta instance, go to the [getting started to use delta](docs/getting-started-run-delta.md)
+- To get started on using a live delta instance, go to the [getting started to use delta](docs/getting-started-use-delta.md)
 - To learn more about deployment modes, go to the [deployment modes](docs/deployment-modes.md)
 - To get estuary api key, go to the [estuary api keys](docs/getting-estuary-api-key.md)
 - To manage wallets, go to the [managing wallets](docs/manage-wallets.md)